Pouloo/ShellDocumentation/WIP.md

 ###SHELL PROGRAMMING

-- # = comment
+- <hashtag> = comment (ascii symbol not used because of github formating)

-- #!/bin/bash = shebang construct (directory to the proper shell interpreter)
+- #!/bin/sh = shebang construct (directory to the proper shell interpreter), directory present by default on unix systems

 - read <var_name> = assigns the user input to a new <var_name>

 - unset <var_name> = unsets a variable

-- readonly = makes a variable "read only" (equivalent to C const keyword)
+- readonly = makes a variable "read only" (equivalent to the C "const"> keyword)

 - echo <str> = output à la console